Froude number: Incompressible Navier–Stokes momentum equation

 Incompressible Navier–Stokes momentum equation is a Cauchy momentum equation with the Pascal law and Stokes's law being the stress constitutive relations:

 in nondimensional convective form it is:

 where Re is the Reynolds number.
 Free Navier–Stokes equations are dissipative (non conservative).

 Other applications

 Ship hydrodynamics

 In marine hydrodynamic applications, the Froude number is usually referenced with the notation Fn and is defined as:

 where u is the relative flow velocity between the sea and ship, g is in particular the acceleration due to gravity, and L is the length of the ship at the water line level, or L_{wl} in some notations.
 It is an important parameter with respect to the ship's drag, or resistance, especially in terms of wave making resistance.

-In the case of planing crafts, where the waterline length is too speed-dependent to be meaningful, the Froude number is best defined as displacement Froude number and the reference length is taken as the cubic root of the volumetric displacement of the hull:
+In the case of planing craft, where the waterline length is too speed-dependent to be meaningful, the Froude number is best defined as displacement Froude number and the reference length is taken as the cubic root of the volumetric displacement of the hull: